Influenza - what you need to know

 Can I get the flu shot for free?

-Flu immunisation is free for Hawke's Bay residents from your doctor, nurse or qualified vaccinating pharmacist from April till the end of December, if you’re in one of these groups:
+Flu immunisation is currently free for eligible Hawke's Bay residents from your doctor, nurse or qualified vaccinating pharmacist:

 Can pregnant women be immunised against the flu?